 It is possible to get routine accuracy of ~5 minutes from this sundial, but the instructions on the posted brass plaque are not clear enough for anyone who doesn't already understand sundials to follow.
 This webpage is meant to serve as a step-by-step recipe that anybody can follow!

 The Roman numerals going up one side and down the other of the line on the rectangular granodiorite slab represent the months of the year: January = I, February = II, and so on up to December = XII.
 The lines labeled with the Roman numerals correspond to the first of the month.
 In this picture you see III for March on the right side, and IV for April further up the right side.
 The right side of the line corresponds to the time between midwinter and midsummer when the sun is getting higher in the sky, and the correct place to stand is moving up the line.
 On the left side of the line you see IX for September in the upper half of the image, X for October further down, and XI for November just right at the bottom.
-The right side of the line corresponds to dates from midsummer to midwinter when the sun is getting lower in the sky and the correct place to stand is moving back down the line.
+The left side of the line corresponds to dates from midsummer to midwinter when the sun is getting lower in the sky and the correct place to stand is moving back down the line.

 You need to estimate the position for today's date by interpolating.
 To make this totally clear, see the next picture, where I have marked each day of March with a red line.